tarantool/doc/doc/reference/tooling/tcm/tcm_access_control.rst

 Passwords expire automatically after the expiration period defined in the :ref:`password policy <tcm_access_control_password_policy>`.
-When a user logs in to |tcm| with an expired password, the only action available to them is password change.
+When a user logs in to |tcm| with an expired password, the only action available to them is a password change.
 All other |tcm| functions and objects are unavailable until the new password is set.

-Administrators can also set users' password to expired manually.
+Administrators can also set users' passwords to expired manually.
 To set a user's password to expired, click **Expire** in the **Actions** menu of the corresponding **Secrets** table row.